SecularSolstice/SecularSolstice.github.io/I_Have_Seen/README.md

 Placing this song in the arc may be tricky.
 It's a little dark for morning, but the light in it is clearly the light of morning and not the light of the day before.

-Also, "To hope is a thing you can choose" may conflict with people's sense of "If we are doomed, I want to believe we are doomed".
-But hope isn't about belief -- it's about attention.
-And that *is* a thing you can choose.
+The cello parts that keep trying to turn the melody into major chords seem to help keep it lighter, though.